 Senior adults will generally need more assistance as they grow older, but senior adults with ADHD will need more support.
 ADHD symptoms like a lack of focus, anxiety, or depression can be especially dangerous for older adults.

-In order to protect and care for seniors with ADHD, you should look for experienced nurses or caregivers who know how to deal with ADHD symptoms.
+To protect and care for seniors with ADHD, you should look for experienced nurses or caregivers who know how to deal with ADHD symptoms.
 While this may seem like a tall order, fortunately, the rise in online educational options has led to more specialized roles.
-These specialized roles include skills specific to adult-gerontology care, which is especially important for caring for seniors with ADHD.
+These specialized roles include skills specific to adult gerontology care, which is especially important for caring for seniors with ADHD.

 Look for Additional Help

 Focus is particularly significant for seniors with ADHD.
-The more they feel in control of their cognition and memory, the more they’re able to avoid putting themselves in danger.
-The severity of ADHD symptoms can be traced to several different sources, so it’s especially important that you’re able to create a safe, soothing environment.
+The more they feel in control of their cognition and memory, the more they can avoid danger.
+The severity of ADHD symptoms can be traced to several different sources, so you must be able to create a safe, soothing environment.

-When caring for seniors with ADHD, it’s never a bad idea to look for additional assistance.
-This assistance can come in the form of financial, medical, emotional, and community support.
-For example, if a senior patient suffers from a lack of stimulation and engagement, it may be time to connect with other seniors in the area for community engagement.
-Get in contact with local institutions and figures so they can get the support they need.
+When caring for seniors with ADHD, seeking additional assistance’s never a bad idea.
+This assistance can come from financial, medical, emotional, and community support.
+For example, if a senior patient lacks stimulation and engagement, it may be time to connect with other seniors in the area for community engagement.
+Contact local institutions and figures so they can get the support they need.

 Find the Right Treatment Plan

-Because patients with ADHD express their symptoms in different ways, it’s essential that you work with a professional to create a specialized treatment plan.
-This treatment plan may or may not include medication, and can also include methods such as cognitive behavioral therapy and organizational therapy.
+Because patients with ADHD express their symptoms in different ways, you must work with a professional to create a specialized treatment plan.
+This treatment plan may or may not include medication, but it can also include cognitive behavioral and organizational therapy methods.

-Be sure to work with someone specializing in adult ADHD, as they’ll be able to draft a more accurate treatment plan that can help you maximize results.
+Be sure to work with someone specializing in adult ADHD, as they can draft a more accurate treatment plan that can help you maximize results.

-While it may seem like caring for a senior adult with ADHD is a daunting task, there are ways you can make the whole process more comfortable.
-In addition to the tips outlined above, you’ll need patience, understanding, and care in order to make them feel comfortable and safe.
+While it may seem daunting to care for a senior adult with ADHD, there are ways to make the whole process more comfortable.
+In addition to the tips outlined above, you’ll need patience, understanding, and care to make them feel relaxed and safe.

 By: Richelle Janela